Blackfriars, Bristol: History

 During the reign of Elizabeth I parts of the premises were acquired by the Smiths and Cutlers Company and they in turn leased parts of it to the Corporation in 1654 for use as a workhouse for poor girls.
 In 1669 the Smith's Hall and the adjacent Baker's Hall were acquired by the Religious Society of Friends and the premises began to be used as a Quaker meeting house, popularly known as Quakers Friars.
 In 1681 a mob led by John Hellier attacked the meeting house during persecutions following the Conventicles Act 1670.

 Today

-Some of the original structures, much altered by subsequent use, survive and have been recorded by English Heritage.
+Three of the original structures, much altered by subsequent use, survive and are listed buildings.
+These are the monastery infirmary, (alias Bakers' Hall), the friars' dormitory (Cutlers' Hall), and New Hall, which was largely rebuilt in 1869 but incorporates fragments of a 13th-century hall.
+The site of the Dominican Friary as a whole is a scheduled monument, granting it additional legal protections.

 In the late 20th century the buildings housed Bristol Register Office and for a short time Show of Strength Theatre Company.
 Since 2008, following the redevelopment of Broadmead, a restaurant is located there.